InternationalUnderground/api-demo/README.md

 2. Set environment variables for `GH_KEY` and `GH_SECRET` with `heroku config:set`, for example: `heroku config:set GH_KEY=<key>`.
 You can verify these by going to the settings page for your app on the Heroku dashboard.
 2. Push the app to Heroku to initiailze a build: `git push heroku master`
 3. Change the Paylod URL to your Heroku app at the `/webhook/` endpoint
-4. Create, delete, archive, unarchive, privatize, or publicize a repository in your organization.
-The Heroku app will return `200` for all webhooks.
-5. Delete a repository in your organization and you will see a new issue in the repo you set as `target_repo`.
+4. Delete a repository in your organization and you will see a new issue in the repo you set as `target_repo`.

 If you don't have another repository to delete, but still want to test the delivery and issue creation, you can resend a webhook you sent earlier.
 The app will create another issue.

 ## Troubleshooting

+### 501: Not Implemented

+The repository webhook will sent on any of the following actions: Create, delete, archive, unarchive, privatize, or publicize.
+Since we only have logic to handle `deleted` actions, we return 501 for the rest.

+Solution: Delete a repository to see status 200.
+This will also post a new issue to `target_repo`.
+Alternatively, re-send a webhook from a previous deletion.

 ### 403: Forbidden Errors